Financial/Accommodation & Practical Support

 Community Services Card

-The community services card can help young people with the costs of health care.
-If they qualify they will pay less on some health services like GP visits and prescriptions.
+This card can help young people with the costs of healthcare.
+If they qualify they will pay less on some health services such as GP visits and prescriptions.

 Pharmaceutical Subsidy Card